 - I recommend using a kitchen scale in grams for more accuracy.
 The cups used for the conversion are standard US customary cups (1 cup flour = 136g).
 There are many different types of cups across the globe, which is why I strongly recommend using grams instead.

-- Nutritional value is estimative and it's calculated per serving (this recipe makes 12 hotteok pancakes).
+- Nutritional value is estimative and it's calculated per serving (this recipe makes 12 small hotteok pancakes).

 - Use an odourless, flavourless vegetable oil like sunflower or canola (rapeseed).